rik-org/rik/docs/rep/cli/README.md

 - Authentication system for multi tenant usage ? (`rik register`, `rik login`)
 - Possibility to use the CLI in an imperative way ?
 - Create workload in a full command line ? (`riktl create workload --name NAME --image IMAGE ...`)
+- Lint JSON workload file.
+Linter should auto triggers on rik deploy but can be executed manually before deploy. (`riktl lint workload.yaml`)

 ## Authors